Osamu Dazai (Bungo Stray Dogs): Appearances

+Dazai takes the appearance of a young, tall Japanese man, being around 22 years old.
+He has short, messy brown hair that cups his face, having messy bangs, middle part covering his nose almost fully, sides nearly covering his eyes.
+He also has light brown eyes with medium length eyelashes.
+He has fair skin, and unpainted nails.
+He wears a beige/sand colored trenchcoat and a bolo tie with a blue gem over a button down collared shirt.

 In Bungo Stray Dogs

 Manga

-A member of the Armed Detective Agency who takes Atsushi under his wing, Dazai is known for being a "suicide maniac" because he wishes to commit suicide and die comfortably one day with a beautiful woman.
-Under his carefree and relaxed demeanor, however, Dazai is extremely cunning, intelligent, and also a funny guy.
-He was once a feared executive for the Port Mafia.
+A member of the Armed Detective Agency who takes Atsushi under his wing, Dazai is known for being a "suicidal maniac" as a direct result of his repetitive attempts and his strong desire to commit (double) suicide and die comfortably one day with a beautiful woman.
+Beneath his carefree, comedic and relaxed demeanor, however, Dazai is extremely cunning, intelligent, and mysterious.
+He was once a fearsome and well-respected executive for the Port Mafia.
 His ability, No Longer Human (人間失格, Ningen Shikkaku), lets him completely nullify any supernatural ability by touch.
 Dazai takes a liking to Atsushi as his underling starts working for the Agency, believing him to be superior to some of the mafia's men.
 When allowing himself to be kidnapped by the Port Mafia, Dazai tells his former underling Ryūnosuke Akutagawa that Atsushi is superior to him, angering Akutagawa.
 However, the relationship turns into an alliance between the Agency and the mafia to face a group known as the Guild.
-During the fight, Dazai joins forces with his former mafia ally, Chuuya Nakahara, to face members of the Guild.
+During the fight, Dazai joins forces with his former mafia partner, Chuuya Nakahara, to face members of the Guild.